blairanderson/haxhub/README.md

 ### Installing Haxhub

-Once you've git cloned this repo, make sure to run
+Once you've git cloned this repo, make sure to RUN

 ```bundle install``` to load the gems used in this project.